 There are three main types of contractor lists currently operating in mainland Britain (the situation in Ireland is slightly different).
 The first type is the independent trade association, and the second is the manufacturer-managed list, and then there is the online 'Find-A-Contractor' sites.

 There is a group of friendly, professional contractors that frequents the Brew Cabin discussion forum on this website and many of them offer a higher-than-average standard of service along with giving their free time to answer queries posted by other contractors, DIYers and members of the public.
 Several of these have websites of their own and they have published a list of web addresses that homeowners and others looking for a quality contractor may find useful.Access the Brew Cabin Contractor list via this link

-There is only one, nationally recognised and respected independent trade association for paving, and that was Interlay, but they sadly folded in the Spring of 2021, leaving our trade with no proper representation.
+There was only one, nationally recognised and respected independent trade association for paving, and that was Interlay, but they sadly folded in the Spring of 2021, leaving our trade with no proper representation.

 There are other so-called independent trade associations, but they tend to be small and ineffective, and/or primarily concerned with making money rather than maintaining standards, and/or they are not specific to the paving and hard-landscaping trades.

 In an attempt to ensure homeowners and other clients are less likely to be fleeced by the cowboy element, some manufacturers have established lists of vetted and approved contractors.
 These Approved Lists cover only certain trades and/or products, most notably block paving and decorative patio flags/slabs.
 They do not necessarily cover PIC , tarmacadam , sett-laying , general landscaping or many of the other types of paving.